Swift DB5

 The Swift DB5 is a purpose-built 2-liter prototype, designed, developed and built by Swift Engineering, specifically for Sports 2000 racing, in 1990.
-Like its predecessor, it is powered by a naturally aspirated 2.0 L EAO four-cylinder engine, derived from the Ford Pinto, producing a respectable 145 hp.
+Like its predecessor, it is powered by a naturally aspirated 2.0 L EAO four-cylinder engine, derived from the Ford Pinto, producing 145 hp.
 This drives the rear wheels through a Hewland Mk.8 four-speed manual transmission.
 It is also very light, weighing only 1310 lb.